Umbra-00/Project-Test/README.md

     *   Evaluate LLM output with BLEU or human-like quality checks.
     *   Log experiments with MLflow.
 *   **Tools:** Scikit-learn, MLflow, custom metrics.
-*   **Interview Prep:** Explain how you validate models and address overfitting or data bias.
+*   **Purpose:** To Explain how we validate models and address overfitting or data bias.

 ### 4. Deployment